Harm Ottenbros: World champion

 The race then fell into a lull of uncertainty.
 The two biggest riders, Roger De Vlaeminck of Belgium and the Dutch sprinter Gerben Karstens, held each other in checkmate.
 The Belgian couldn't attack without taking Karstens with him and being outsprinted but Karstens couldn't risk a break and the ignominy of having De Vlaeminck power past him.
 Neither would give the other a centimetre.

 Profiting from the problem, Ottenbros broke clear with Julien Stevens, champion of Belgium the previous year and a stage winner in the 1969 Tour de France but little else.
 They stayed away until the line, went to a straight sprint and Ottenbros won on the inside by centimetres, throwing his head down like a track rider and not lifting it again for a couple of seconds.

 "It was an odd feeling", he said years later.
 "The nearer the finish line came, the more I had to tell myself I was just in a kermesse, although with a few more spectators than usual.
 I had to forget that I was riding for a world title because if I'd realised that, I'd never have won."

 "The race needed a winner", wrote the French journalist Pierre Chany, "and it was Ottenbros: Ottenbros, who finished the Tour de France in 78th place, three hours behind the yellow jersey… He was escorted to the podium by just his team manager and two policemen."

+Astonishly enough, the Gerrit Schulte Trofee, which rewards the best Dutch cyclist of the year, was not attributed in 1969, despite Ottenbros having won a major race.

 The tone of Chany's reporting was just the start.